 Regular practice is suspended on days when there are retreats or ceremonies.
 For dates and times, check here.

-All practices are now using the same Zoom link.
+All practices use the same Zoom link.
 See below for practice times.

 Join our Practice on Zoom.